 Anarthria

-A motor disorder of speech production with preserved comprehension of spoken and written language has been termed pure anarthria; this syndrome has also been called aphemia, phonetic disintegration, apraxic dysarthria, cortical dysarthria, verbal apraxia, subcortical motor aphasia, pure motor aphasia, and small or mini Broca’s aphasia.
-It reflects damage in the left frontal operculum, but with sparing of Broca’s area.
+A specific motor disorder of speech production presenting with entirely preserved comprehension of spoken and written language has been termed pure anarthria.
+This syndrome has a wide variety of alternative names in the literature, including aphemia, phonetic disintegration, apraxic dysarthria, cortical dysarthria, verbal apraxia, subcortical motor aphasia, pure motor aphasia, and small or mini Broca’s aphasia.

-A pure progressive anarthria may result from focal degeneration affecting the frontal operculum bilaterally (so-called Foix-Chavany-Marie syndrome).
+Additionally, a condition known as pure progressive anarthria may result from focal neurodegeneration affecting the frontal operculum bilaterally.
+This specific clinical presentation is often referred to as the Foix-Chavany-Marie syndrome (anterior opercular syndrome).

 References